g-despot/memgraph-docker-compose/README.md

 # memgraph-docker-compose

-How to use Memgraph with Docker Compose
+How to use Memgraph with Docker Compose and import data using the **CSV Import tool**.